c0pperdragon/BreadBin/README.md

 When using this kind of setup it is important to also use a matching logic family of chips.
 74AC, 74ACT, 74LVC or others have a very fast switching characteristics.
 This is great for many applications but in a large build with long and unshielded cables, their brutally steep signal edges wreck havoc with signal integritiy.
-So I settled for the moderately fast and well-behaved 74HC logic ICs together with only a very view 74AC parts to speed up some critical paths.
+So I settled for the moderately fast and well-behaved 74HC logic ICs.

 ## Speed